tong-meow/MSDscript/MSDscript/MSDscript_Documentation.md

 In MSDscript, additions are supported and named `AddExpr`.

 To use an `AddExpr`, type left-hand side expression, `+` and then follow the right-hand side expression.
+Note that the `+` requires number values from its subexpressions.
+For example, 	`a + 1` is not valid unless `a`'s value is defined.
 Spaces and parathesis are supported.

 **Example**